rik404/APPFLx-doc/endpoint-installation.md

 If you want to change the funcX root directory or change the configuration file, you should first stop the endpoint by running `funcx-endpoint stop <ENDPOINT_NAME>` in any directory and then start it again by running `funcx-endpoint start <ENDPOINT_NAME>` in the desired directory.

 ## Get your Endpoint Id
-The following command with print the id of your created endpoint.
+The following command will print the id of your created endpoint.

 ```
 funcx-endpoint list
 ```
-## A Simple Test
+## Run A Simple Test
-You can create a python script (e.g. `test.py`) by copy the following codes to test if you have successfully set up a funcX endpoint.
-You need to put your own endpoint id into the script and you should see the printed result computed by your endpoint.
+You can create a python script (e.g. `test.py`) by copying the following codes to test if you have successfully set up a funcX endpoint.
+You need to put your own endpoint id into the script, and you should see the printed result computed by your endpoint.

 @ShellyRiver: I want the code to be display like code [here](https://appfl.readthedocs.io/en/latest/users/user_run.html)